thekalinga/bootstrap4-vscode/src/util/resources/readme-template.md

 ## Contribution guidelines

 1. Clone this repo
-2. Modify the html snippet resources under `src/util/resources/bootstrap`.
-These Html snippets must follow Sublime text snippet format
+2. To modify bootstrap snippets, you can find the templates for each snippet under `src/util/resources/bootstrap`.
+These Html snippets must follow [sublime text snippet](http://docs.sublimetext.info/en/latest/extensibility/snippets.html) format.
+There is no need to update `snippets.json` manually.
+The build will take care of regenerating this file from template files.
-3. Send me a pull request
+3. If you need to change `README.md` (or) `package.json`, you should modify their templates (which are used to generate the root level files) under `src/util/resources`.
+For eg., If you want `package.json` at the root to be modified, you should change `package-template.json` under `src/util/resources`.
+These root level `package.json` & `README.md` are regenerated for every build from their corresponding templates.

-> You just need to create the template htmls in sublime snippet format.
-There is no need to update `README.md`/`snippets.json` manually.
-The build will take care of regenerating these files from the templates automatically
+4. To modify font awesome snippets, you would need to modify `font-awesome.json` under `src/util/resources`
-> `README.md` & `package.json` files are re-generated for every build.
-If you need to modify them, you should modify their templates (which are used to generate the root level files) them under `src/util/resources`.
-For eg., If you want `package.json` at the root to be modified, you should change `package-template.json` under `src/util/resources`
+5. Send me a pull request

 ## Changelog